bicpi/FixturesSupportBundle/README.md

 Introduction
 ============

-This Bundle implements a LoadData class to load entity fixtures by YAML files.
+This Bundle implements a LoadData class to simply fixture loading.

 Installation
 ============